 Pineapple

 One type of GMO pineapple might be found in the United States, marketed by Del Monte.
-These pineapples have a pink flesh.
-If a pineapple has a regular yellow flesh, you can assume it is not GMO.
+These pineapples, engineered for higher levels of lycopene have pink flesh and are called “PinkGlow.”
+If a pineapple has regular yellow flesh, you can assume it is not GMO.
 The pink pineapples were engineered to increase the levels of carotenoids and inhibit flowering.

 GMO Potatoes